-Reducing the air pollution from mobile sources moving southeast to northwest due to wind flows, thereby reducing PM2.5 exposure.
-Potential benefitted LIDAC communities census tract IDs include:
+First and most directly are those living next to the parks, which will experience a reduction in air pollution from mobile sources, thereby reducing PM2.5 exposure.
+Potential benefitted LIDAC census track IDs include:

-Capacity building such as training sessions will target communities that face low median incomes, improving their access to opportunities and reducing their unemployment rates.
-LIDAC communities census tract IDs facing socioeconomic burdens are adjacent to the census tracts where the mitigation measure will be implemented and therefore stand to benefit.
+Secondly, training sessions will be conducted related to electrification of the fleets (e.g. EV infrastructure, drivers) targeting disadvantaged communities that face low median incomes, improving their access to opportunities and reducing their unemployment rates.
+LIDAC communities census tract IDs facing socio-economic burdens are adjacent to the census tracts where the mitigation measure will be implemented and therefore stand to benefit.
 These census tracts include: